Tropical Mirror: Introduction to tropical geometry

-The degree-1 tropical curves in $\mathbb{C}^2$ can be immediately generalized to the tropical curves in compactifications of $\mathbb{C}^2$.
-For $\mathbb{CP}^2$ we add the compactifying divisor at infinity and the $45^0$-ray of the tropical curve ends on this divisor.
-For $\mathbb{CP}^1\times \mathbb{CP}^1$ we add two compactifying divisors at infinity: horizontal and vertical, as shown on the picture.
-The $45^0$-ray at some point splits into two rays: the horizontal one ending on vertical divisor divisor, and the vertical one ending on horizontal divisor.
+A degree one tropical curve in $\mathbb{C}^2$ from Section \ref{sec_trop_curves_c2} can be turned into a tropical curve in compactifications of $\mathbb{C}^2$.
+For $\mathbb{P}^2$, we add a compactifying line \big(with $\vec{b} =(-1,-1) $\big) at infinity, and the $45^0$-ray of the tropical curve ends on this divisor.
+For $\mathbb{P}^1\times \mathbb{P}^1$, we add horizontal and vertical lines at infinity, as shown in the picture.
+The $45^0$-ray at some point splits into two rays, horizontal and vertical, ending on the corresponding lines: